Comprehensive Overview of Indoor Air Quality (IAQ)

 The last issue under Microbials is Ozone.
 Once thought to be a cure all, ozone treatment has fallen into disfavor, mostly because of misuse, misapplication, and it’s over promotion.
 Ozone is the by-product of O2, which is an oxygen molecule (that we breathe in every day) and an open electrical reaction.
 Three O2’s with an electric arc produce two O3’s.
 This triangle molecule O3 is unstable, has a half-life and reacts favorably (i.e. breaks them down) with carbon-based molecules/life forms (bioaerosols) and odor causing molecules causing their demise through oxidation.
 Though effective on a molecular level, too much ozone itself is considered an indoor air quality hazardous situation.
 So adding it to your system makes no sense and can lead to other problems.

-The only time we “like” mechanically produced ozone is after you have done a microbial / bioaerosol remediation and you want to “sterilize” the air in the home and ducts for fear that you have broken some bioaerosols loose i.e. the dandelion effect.
+The only time we “like” mechanically produced ozone is after you have done a microbial/bioaerosol remediation and you want to “sterilize” the air in the home and ducts for fear that you have broken some bioaerosols loose i.e. the dandelion effect.
 Take the occupants out of the structure, lock the doors and place a do not enter sign on them.
 Then set a commercial ozone generator for 5 to 7 hours.
 After the ozone machine has shut off for an hour or so, your IAQ professional would then enter and ventilate the house to be sure unsafe levels are no longer present.
 The EPA sets 3 parts per million as a permissible level for ozone with about 100 part be million being normal on a Nuclear Submarine running under extended submerged situations.
+There are special cases where ozone or heavy PCO odor elimination is a necessity, for those instances we recommend the GeneralAire GUV25403A or the Air Gorrilla Ozone model but their use should be monitered.

 We could talk for hours on this one subject alone but let’s move on and see what else makes sense with our “broken window” effect.